 When offshore you would wear protective clothing and safety equipment such as gloves, boots and a hard hat.

-You have to fly by helicopter (usually a large 18-seater) to and from the rig or platform.
-In Scotland, this is from Aberdeen.
+You have to fly by helicopter between the rig or platform and onshore.

 When offshore, you would live in shared accommodation and meals are provided.

 Robert Gordon University has a BEng Hons/MEng degree in Mechanical and Offshore Engineering.
-Entry requirements for the BEng are 4 Highers at ABBB including Maths and Physics or Engineering Science.
-For the MEng you require 4 Highers at AABB to include Maths and Physics or Engineering Science.
+Entry requirements for the BEng are 4 Highers at ABBB including Maths and Physics or Engineering Science or a technological subject.
+For the MEng you require 4 Highers at AABB to include Maths and Physics or Engineering Science or a technological subject.
 In both cases, you need English at National 5, if you don't have it at Higher.

 Other relevant degrees include mechanical engineering, which is widely available and petroleum, chemical or offshore engineering or energy technology.
 Entry requirements are usually 4 to 5 Highers including Maths and Physics, but check with individual institutions.